margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 The values that our parents and teachers share with us show us how to treat people, cope with challenges, and recover after doing something bad.
 Standards of living, being, and doing provide the code to decisions.
 Upward, higher ideals lead us to who we really can be.
-An inner conscience rebuking su when something is wrong, guiding us to ethic.
+An inner conscience rebuking oneself or others when something is wrong, guiding us to higher ethics.
-Thank you for th ementors who help to correct and help us get back up with good mores.
+Thank you for the mentors who help to correct and help people get back up with good mores.

 <br>